dot-legal/reference/docs/interpretation-reference.md

    <!-- Allow suggesting changes, can we do this anonymously or through a web service? -->
 6. Syntax
    1. Intention
       1. The intention of Project Breeze is to standardize drafting language to reduce ambiguity where it is not intended.
-Many of the syntactic and structural choices made by Project Breeze deliberately mirror basic computer engineering concepts and such concepts may be used to further clarify areas where these Interpretive Guidelines alone are insufficient.
+Many of the syntactic and structural choices made by Project Breeze deliberately mirror basic computer engineering concepts and such concepts may be used to further clarify areas where this Interpretation Reference alone are insufficient.
    2. Keywords
       1. Whether capitalized or not, except as otherwise expressly provided or unless the context otherwise requires, the following keywords will have the following meanings:
          <!-- Definitions should be made to the keywords -->